Montfort Hospital: History

 Originally named Saint-Louis-Marie-de-Montfort, the hospital was founded in 1953.
-It was managed by the Daughters of Wisdom, a Catholic order, until 1969.
-At the time, it opened with emergency, surgical and radiology departments, a laboratory, 200 adult beds and 50 children's beds.
+Managed by the Catholic Daughters of Wisdom until 1969, it initially opened with a laboratory, 200 adult beds and 50 children's beds as well as emergency, surgical and radiology departments.
 Its humanist approach quickly cemented the hospital's important place in the community.

 The hospital became non-denominational and public in 1970.
 Various projects over the ensuing years helped modernize the hospital and expand its range of services.
 The psychiatry and orthopedics departments, intensive care unit, cardio-pulmonary and electroencephalography services were introduced in the 1970s.
 The Montfort Long-Term Care Centre (formerly the Pavillon de la Sagesse), located behind the hospital, took in its first residents in 1978.
 The palliative care department was created a few years later.
-In 1992 the South Wing (currently Wing A) opened.
+In 1992, the South Wing (currently Wing A) opened.
 It housed a number of departments, including the emergency department, the surgical unit, and a new nursing care unit.

 In the same year, the hospital signed an agreement with the University of Ottawa.
 The affiliation between the Faculty of Medicine and Montfort brought the clinical teaching of family medicine into a Francophone setting.

 SOS Montfort

-In 1997 the Health Services Restructuring Commission recommended closing the hospital.
+In 1997, the Health Services Restructuring Commission recommended closing the hospital.
 The public responded with immediate action and created the SOS Montfort movement led by Gisèle Lalonde.
 Below are a few important dates from the SOS Montfort period.